paddy-shrp/zeus/README.md

 Development of ZEUS is currently paused due to recent developments in Matter and the Thread-Protocol It will be continued once the Smart-Home Market finds its specifications.

+## Setup

+The "startup.py" file triggers the setups of the current extensions.

 ## What ZEUS is about

 This project is designed to make smart home unified and offer more fluid control over it from a Python perspective.